-If you would like to reuse the same labels (e.g., players' names, teaching rating categories, etc.) in multiple projects, V-Note makes it easy.
-There are two buttons under the timelines called: "Import Labels/Timelines" and "Export project) your labels and/or timelines.
+If you would like to reuse the same labels in multiple projects (e.g., players' names, teaching rating categories, etc.), V-Note makes it easy.

-Labels/Timelines.
-These buttons allow you to export and import (i.e., reapply to another
+There are two buttons under the timelines at the right called: "Import Labels/Timelines" and "Export Labels/Timelines.
+These buttons are show below.
+They allow you to export and import (i.e., bring into to another project) your labels and/or timelines.